filipesilva/fdb/demos/nutrition/README.md

 It might feel daunting but at the end of the day it's an impressive amount of power and expressiveness in 4 lines.
 This is exactly what I'm looking for when hacking together my own tools.

-At this point we've ascertained we can get the data we want from the CSV sources, in about 60 lines of code and sub-second feedback cycles.
+At this point we've ascertained we can get the data we want from the CSV sources, in about 60 lines of code and pretty fast feedback cycles.
 I didn't make the code I put here right on the first try, but I did iterate and debug it with these fast feedback cycles until it was doing what I wanted, and it didn't take a long time.